Download our FREE smartphone app today!

 Curriculum Overview

-Our curriculum, then, becomes a deliberate and explicit guarantor of equality as we work to close the limits to opportunity that exist in society.
-We ensure all our students have access to a broad and balanced body of knowledge regardless of demographics and starting points.
+Our curriculum is an ambitious and challenging knowledge rich curriculum which teaches depth and breadth across all subjects.
+We ensure all students have access to a broad and balanced body of knowledge regardless of demographics and starting points.
+The central place of knowledge within the curriculum is explicit within our Academy.
+The inventive design of our curriculum and the high-quality implementation of that curriculum are integral to what we do as an individual Academy and as a vital part of Harris Federation.
 To this end we have worked as a collaborative Multi Academy Trust.
 We harness the expertise from within Harris Academy Beckenham, working in collaboration with the consultants and network strands to develop a relevant, challenging and rich curriculum model.
 Whilst we offer personalised pathways for our learners at each key stage, all students have equal access to a broad and diverse curriculum.
+Our enrichment curriculum provides a further extension to our students’ learning, providing opportunities to further consolidate the 4Rs as well as enhance every child’s cultural capital.

 Statement of principle